bigfix/fixlet-historian/README.md

-The Fixlet Dataminer is an application that allows users to visualize differences between any two versions of a fixlet, as well as inspect a site's history.
+The Fixlet Historian is an application that allows users to visualize differences between any two versions of a fixlet, as well as inspect a site's history.
 It leverages the presence of existing content on `sync.bigfix.com` to produce this analysis.